pgamer78/btt-recorder-docs/docs/startproject.rst

 6. Tap the blue I AGREE link at the bottom of the window if you agree with all three statements.

-From the Recording Section (Pink)
+From the Recording Section (Blue)
 -----------

 **NOTE**: A new project can be started in the Recording Section when it is the first time BTT Recorder is used (a new install.)

-1. From the home screen (half blue and half pink), tap in the pink area to start recording.
+1. From the home screen (half blue and half green), tap in the blue area to start recording.

 **NOTE**: You may tap on the left arrow in the top pink bar to go back to the previous screen at any time.
 You may want to go to the previous screen to make a different choice.